Last updated: 23rd September 2020

 If you believe the service supporting your loved one may be affected by these restrictions, please contact the site directly to discuss the local arrangements being put in place.

 Message from our Group Director of Nursing & Executive Lead for Infection, Prevention and Control

 As the COVID-19 position continues to evolve, our teams remain focused on implementation of the latest guidance across all our services to ensure we provide the best possible care to the individuals we are supporting.
 Further to my previous update, I can confirm that our pandemic plans are fully operational and are subject to daily review to ensure their ongoing effectiveness.

 24/7 operational leadership arrangements are in place and all services and colleagues have access to a dedicated helpline for any queries or requests for support.
-We are working to the national guidance on PPE published on 2nd April and subsequent updates, and our stocks are kept under daily review with clear lines of communication in place across the Group.
-We continue to work closely with the NHS and Public Health England to ensure adequate and appropriate stocks are maintained.
+We are working to the latest national infection prevention and control guidance, alongside local restrictions to manage local outbreaks as determined by the Government and local authorities.
+We continue to work to the standards and requirements relating to COVID-19 through our pandemic management arrangements, including our monitoring and provision of the appropriate PPE.
 All of our young people have access to testing as do our staff.